-How to Export 1080p and 60FPS Videos in iMovie
+How to Export Your Branded Videos in 1080p with iMovie at 60FPS

 (video source: Danixer)

 For this to work, make sure you’ve updated to the latest version of iMovie before you do anything else.
 This is a vital step that once completed you then can move forward.

 We highly encourage you to download the “How to Use iMovie- Tutorial Guide” 4-Step Checklist.

 It will help you speed up the editing process for every one of your videos.